gvsu-cis350/gvsu-cis350/README.md

 *Note - check Blackboard for any in-class assignments and assignment files!*

-* IC4 - October 31st
-* HW4 - November 3rd
+* HW5 - November 21st

 ## Course Description